-No Yes New / additional Measures Has the State legal, previously taken, Party ever administrative or such as the provided any establishment of other measures information on were taken during legislation, were legal, the previous used during the administrative and calendar year to previous calendar other measure to prevent and year to prevent prevent and suppress any and suppress any suppress any activity prohibited activity prohibited activity prohibited under the under the to the State Party Convention.
-Convention. under the Convention undertaken by Report: Report: persons or on 1.
-Consider territory under its 1.
+Г Yes New / additional Measures Has the State legal, previously taken, Party ever administrative or such as the provided any other measures establishment of information on were taken during legislation, were legal, the previous used during the administrative and calendar year to previous calendar other measure to prevent and year to prevent prevent and suppress any and suppress any suppress any activity prohibited activity prohibited activity prohibited under the under the to the State Party Convention.
+Convention. under the Convention undertaken by Report: Report: persons or on territory under its 1.
+Consider 1.
 Consider jurisdiction or providing a providing a description of how control? description of any new / addtional / when / where legal, measures administrative or previously taken, Yes other measures, such as the Т Т which were taken establishment of during the legislation, were Consider previous calendar used during the Consider reporting: reporting: year to prevent previous calendar "No legal, "No [new / and suppress any year to prevent administrative and additional] legal, activity prohibited and suppress any other measures administrative and under the activity prohibited were taken during other measures Convention. under the the previous were taken during Convention. calendar year to the previous 2.
 Consider prevent and calendar year to attaching any 2.
-Consider suppress any prevent and activity prohibited relevant attaching any suppress any documents (e.g., under the relevant activity prohibited Convention." new legislation). documents (e.g., under the court decisions).
+Consider suppress any prevent and activity prohibited relevant attaching any suppress any documents (e.g., relevant under the activity prohibited Convention." new legislation). documents (e.g., under the court decisions).
 Convention.

 Please see the report submitted in [x-year] for information previously provided on these matters."

-B. STOCKPILED ANTI-PERSONNEL MINES
+2. STOCKPILED ANTI-PERSONNEL MINES

-- 10. Each State Party is required to provide updated information on the following: - "The total of all stockpiled anti-personnel mines owned or possessed by it, or under its jurisdiction or control, to include a breakdown of the type, quantity and, if possible, lot numbers of each type of anti-personnel mine stockpiled." - "The status of programmes for the destruction of (stockpiled) anti-personnel mines (...), including details of the methods which will be used in destruction, the location of all destruction sites and the applicable safety and environmental standards to be observed."4 - "The types and quantities of all anti-personnel mines (destroyed during the previous calendar year), to include a breakdown of the quantity of each type of anti-personnel mine destroyed (...) along with, if possible, the lot numbers of each type of anti-personnel mine (...)." - 11.
+Each State Party is required to provide updated information on the following:

+- "The total of all stockpiled anti-personnel mines owned or possessed by it, or under its jurisdiction or control, to include a breakdown of the type, quantity and, if possible, lot numbers of each type of anti-personnel mine stockpiled."3 - "The status of programmes for the destruction of (stockpiled) anti-personnel mines (...), including details of the methods which will be used in destruction, the location of all destruction sites and the applicable safety and environmental standards to be observed." - "The types and quantities of all anti-personnel mines (destroyed during the previous calendar year), to include a breakdown of the quantity of each type of anti-personnel mine destroyed (...) along with, if possible, the lot numbers of each type of anti-personnel mine (...)."5

 The States Parties have also recognized the value of information that could be provided in addition to what is minimally required under Article 7.
-This includes "plans to implement Article 4," "relevant legislative measures taken, structures established, committed national resources, assistance needed and committed, and an expected completion date" and "technical and operational challenges."
-6 - 12.
+This includes providing "a time-bound plan with clear milestones for the fulfilment of Article 4," "relevant legislative measures taken, structures established, committed national resources, assistance needed and committed, and an expected completion date" and "technical and operational challenges" in implementation, "including on cooperation and assistance."

 Practice had shown that previously unknown stockpiles may be discovered after stockpile destruction deadlines have passed.
-States Parties that discover such anti-personnel mines under their jurisdiction or control are required to report on these mines and the destruction of them.7 - 13.
+States Parties that discover such anti-personnel mines under their jurisdiction or control are required to report on these mines and the destruction of them.

 Note that anti-personnel mines that a State Party has retained for permitted purposes under Article 3 of the Convention should not be reported as stockpiled anti-personnel mines.
 Anti-personnel mines that have been retained for permitted purposes should be reported separately, with this matter covered in the next section of this guide.

-Does the State Party own or possess stockpiled antipersonnel mines, or are stockpiled antipersonnel mines otherwise under the jurisdiction or control of the State Party?
+Does the State Party own or possess stockpiled anti-personnel mines, or are stockpiled anti-personnel mines otherwise under the jurisdiction or control of the State Party?